Deep learning for brain metastasis detection and segmentation in longitudinal MRI data: Materials And Methods

 \subsection{Ensemble learning}

-For segmentation outputs from neural networks trained with conventional losses like BCE, a threshold can be adjusted to get a balance between sensitivity and specificity. \modifiedH{All the segmentation masks generated in this work use a default probability threshold of 0.5, which is a default setting of DeepMedic as well as a convention for segmentation applications.} Since a large $\alpha$ value leads to high sensitivity while a small one leads to high specificity with our proposed JVSS loss.
-We can train the same network twice, where temporal prior is used, to get a high sensitivity model ($\mathcal{M}_\text{sens}$) and a high specificity model ($\mathcal{M}_\text{spec}$), respectively.
+For segmentation outputs from neural networks trained with conventional losses like BCE, a threshold can be adjusted to get a balance between sensitivity and specificity.
+All the segmentation masks generated in this work use a default probability threshold of 0.5, which is a default setting of DeepMedic as well as a convention for segmentation applications.
+Since a large $\alpha$ value leads to high sensitivity while a small one leads to high specificity with our proposed JVSS loss.
+We can train the same network DeepMedic+ twice with different $\alpha$ values to get a high sensitivity model ($\mathcal{M}_\text{sens}$) and a high specificity model ($\mathcal{M}_\text{spec}$), respectively.
 The final segmentation mask is the union of the two segmentation masks from $\mathcal{M}_\text{sens}$ and $\mathcal{M}_\text{spec}$.
 The metastases predicted by $\mathcal{M}_\text{spec}$ have high confidence as true positive metastases, while $\mathcal{M}_\text{sens}$ predicts additional metastasis candidates with high sensitivity for detailed analysis by clinical experts or to undergo additional imaging studies or follow-up imaging.